jglamine/phamdb/README.md

   * Dual core processor

+### Security

+By default, PhamDB does not have any security set up.
+Anyone on the internet can view, modify, and delete your databases.

+#### Set a password

+You can add a master password to PhamDB by clicking on `Settings` in the upper right hand corner.
+Users will need this password in order to use the site.

 ## For developers

 PhamDB is a Python Flask application.
 It uses Python 2.7, MySQL and RabbitMQ, and calls several Linux command line programs to process gene data.